Workplace Microaggressions: 15 Often Misused Words That Offend

 Complimenting someone’s “exotic beauty” or appearance might seem thoughtful – but it distinguishes them as unusual or strange.
 Many Latinx and Asian people don’t actually appreciate being told they look different from the rest of the people living in an area.

 In today’s society, exotic should never be used to describe a human.
-Calling a food exotic is acceptable, but a fellow coworker?
+Calling a food exotic is acceptable, but a coworker?
 You risk seriously offending them.

 9. “Ladies and gentlemen, boys and girls…”